carceneaux/arsano.ninja/content/post/veeam-ansible-collection-v11.md

 * Microsoft Visual C++ Redistributable
 * Microsoft Application Request Routing
 * IIS URL Rewrite Module
+* IIS WebSocket Protocol Component

 ## Final thoughts

 On top of the changes made here, I also made minor changes throughout the collection improving verbiage to make things more clear and improving the overall flow of the collection.
+If you'd like to see all changes in detail, here's a [link to the PR](https://github.com/VeeamHub/veeam-ansible/commit/f39a3345fa8af2e264fa5ba9e29fc3b602dd924e) with this information.

 If you have questions or feedback regarding the collection, feel free to [create an issue](https://github.com/VeeamHub/veeam-ansible/issues/new/choose) in GitHub.